M.A. Requirements

 The paper may be inductive or deductive in form, and may use any of the accepted types of sociological evidence, including but not limited to survey, archival, experimental, computer simulation, field observational, historical, or comparative case study methods.
 The paper may use original evidence collected by the author or an original analysis of secondary data, but should have been largely carried out by the student after beginning the master’s program.

 Your M.A. committee will conduct an oral exam of the master's paper after the committee chair has judged it ready to defend.
-You must pass the oral examination to fulfill this requirement for the MA degree.
+You must pass the oral examination to fulfill this requirement for the MA degree and must be enrolled in SOC 910 with your MA Chair.

 See the graduate handbook for more details on the Master's Paper.